 on your data,

 such as a data transformation, training an algorithm, scoring new data, and validating a model.

 - What is the Designer?

 - Preprocessing data

 AI features in Power BI

 more advanced data analysis.
-Amongst others the Cognitive services and deployed Azure Machine Learning models can be consumed in Power BI Dataflows and Power Query.
+Amongst others the Cognitive services and machine learning models created in the